-Final payment is due no later than December 6, 2013 by the close of business to any Crossroads of America Council Service Center.
-IF mailing payment, envelop must be postmarked by December 6, 2013.
+Final payment is due no later than December 5, 2014 by the close of business to any Crossroads of America Council Service Center.
+IF mailing payment, envelope must be postmarked by December 5, 2014.

-Returns will be accepted from the start of the sale through November 5, 2013.
-ONLY FULL CASES OF UNDAMAGED PRODUCT in excellent condition may be returned.
-See more under Product Returns in the Unit Leader Guide.
+Returns will be accepted from the start of the sale through November 4, 2014.
+Partial cases (containers) in excellent condition may be returned.
+See more under Product Returns in the Unit Kernel Manual.

 Scouts can participate in the sale through several methods.
-Face-to-face sales methods including, “Show and Sell”, “Show and Deliver”, and “Take Order”, are tried and true.
+Face-to-face sales methods including, “Door-to-Door/Neighborhood Blitz”, “Storefront Sales”, and “Order Form”, are tried and true.
 Selling online through the Online Sales System shows significant promise to reach customers out of town.
 For units with the right connections, corporate sales have been shown to be a good way to sell a significant amount of product to one customer.
 Whatever method Scouts choose, they have the brand recognition of Scouting to help sell product and support the unit’s year-round programs.

-● “Show and Sell” – Sometimes referred to as storefront sales, this method involves coordinating booths at high foot traffic locations throughout your community.
+● “Storefront Sales” – This method involves coordinating booths at high foot traffic locations throughout your community.
 Trail's End research shows about 1 in 10 contacts will result in a sale.
 The method averages $28 per Scout per hour.
 Begin the reservation process in the summer for access to the best locations.
-Product needed for this part of the sale must be ordered by September 9.
-Scouts may begin selling on Saturday, September 21.
+Product needed for this part of the sale must be ordered by September 5.
+Scouts may begin selling on Saturday, September 20, 2014.

-● “Show and Deliver”– This is the most effective sales method (averaging $99 per hour per Scout) and involves the Scout soliciting orders at the customer’s home.
+● “Door-to-Door / Neighborhood Blitz”– This is the most effective sales method (averaging $99 per hour per Scout) and involves the Scout soliciting orders at the customer’s home.
 This method is preferred for neighbors close to home, parent’s coworkers, close friends and family.
 Trail's End research shows about 3 in every 5 contacts will result in a sale.
 This is an area of great opportunity as 80% of homeowners are not contacted about buying popcorn.
 Through this method, the order is immediately fulfilled as product is brought along (in wagon or vehicle).
-If the desired product is not on hand, an order can be taken with the product being delivered when the order can be fulfilled, whether out of unit’s inventory or after the final product distribution the week of November 12.
+If the desired product is not on hand, an order can be taken with the product being delivered when the order can be fulfilled, whether out of unit’s inventory or after the final product distribution the week of November 17.
 If an order is taken, leaving a receipt with the customer is good practice.
 Make sure receipts include the Scout's first name, unit and expected delivery date.
-Product needed for this part of the sale must be ordered by September 3.
-Scouts may begin selling on Saturday, September 21.
+Product needed for this part of the sale must be ordered by September 5.
+Scouts may begin selling on Saturday, September 20, 2014.

-● “Take Order” – This method entails Scouts collecting orders and writing them on their order form.
-A Scout turns in the order form to a member of the unit’s popcorn team.
-Product is ordered for the final product distribution after November 12.
+● “Order Form” – This method entails Scouts collecting orders and writing them on their order form.
+A Scout turns in the order form to a member of the unit’s popcorn team (i.e. Unit Popcorn Kernel).
+Product is ordered for the final product distribution scheduled for the week of November 17, 2014.
 Orders are delivered by the Scout’s family.
 It is at unit’s discretion whether money is collected up front or upon delivery.
 Many parents/guardians assist their Scout with this process by soliciting orders at places of employment.
 Leaving a receipt with customers is good practice.
 Make sure receipts include the Scout's first name, unit and expected delivery date.
-Scouts may begin selling on Saturday, September 21.
-Products needed to fulfill these orders must be ordered through the “Popcorn System” no later than November 3.
+Scouts may begin selling on Saturday, September 20, 2014.
+Products needed to fulfill these orders must be ordered through the “Popcorn System” no later than November 4.